-In my almost 30 years of living in Belgium, I have visited some weird and wonderful places, but I think the Tower of Eben-Ezer in Bassange probably tops the list.
+In my 32 years of living in Belgium, I have visited some weird and wonderful places, but I think the Tower of Eben-Ezer in Bassange probably tops the list.

 Even from a distance, it’s clear that I’m in for an interesting couple of hours.